The end of PFAS-based packaging - A sustainable choice for Food Service, Hospitality, Meat, Horticulture, and Healthcare industries.

 Why is PFAS found everywhere?

 PFAS are found almost everywhere due to their widespread use in various industrial and consumer products.
 These human-made chemicals have unique properties like heat resistance and water repellency and can be found in items likeplastic packaging, paper coating in food packaging, and even cosmetics.
 Because of their extensive application, PFAS compounds have entered the environment through manufacturing processes, usage, and disposal of products containing them, leading to their widespread presence in our air, water, soil, and in living organisms.

 At COPAR, we are committed to providing sustainable packaging solutions that prioritise safety and environmental responsibility.
-Our compostable wheat straw packaging is PFAS-Free.
+Our compostable wheat straw packaging has no PFAS added.
 This means we add NO PFAS chemicals to our products.
 This ensures that your food service, hospitality, meat, horticulture, and healthcare products are packaged with care for both people and the planet.
-By opting for COPAR's PFAS-free solutions, you're making a conscious choice to support packaging that is safe to consume, for our people and our planet.
+By opting for COPAR's no PFAS added solutions, you're making a conscious choice to support packaging that is safe to consume, for our people and our planet.

 PFAS (Per- and Polyfluoroalkyl Substances) are synthetic chemicals known for their persistence in the environment.
 These substances have raised concerns due to their potential health and environmental impacts.
 When present in packaging materials, PFAS can leach into the environment and eventually find their way into water systems and even food, posing risks to both human health and the ecosystem.Although we are aware that these substances can be present in humans, animals, and the surroundings, our understanding of the extended consequences of prolonged PFAS exposure on human health remains limited.
 As a safety measure, Australian government suggest minimising exposure whenever feasible, as ongoing research delves into potential health implications.